National Council of Churches of Kenya

 The National Council of Churches of Kenya (NCCK), (in Swahili, Baraza kuu la makanisa nchini Kenya) is a fellowship of Protestant churches and Christian organisations registered in Kenya.
-It is currently Chaired by the Africa Brotherhood Church (ABC) Archbishop Dr. Timothy N. Ndambuki.
+It is currently Chaired by P.C.E.A's Rev. Dr. Elias Otieno Agola.
 Its motto is "For Wananchi" which means "for citizens" (Wananchi meaning citizens in Swahili): This motto has been exemplified in NCCK's long involvement in public service, advocacy, and social responsibility in Kenya.
 It is a member of the Fellowship of Christian Councils and Churches in the Great Lakes and Horn of Africa.